michael2012z/BitBible/markdown/KJV/files/Num.md

 6. Take the Levites from among the children of Israel, and cleanse them.

-7. And thus shalt thou do unto them, to cleanse them: Sprinkle water of purifying upon them, and let them shave all their flesh, and let them wash their clothes, and so make themselves clean.let them shave…: Heb. let them cause a razor to pass over, etc
+7. And thus shalt thou do unto them, to cleanse them: Sprinkle water of purifying upon them, and let them shave all their flesh, and let them wash their clothes, and so make themselves clean.

 8. Then let them take a young bullock with his meat offering, even fine flour mingled with oil, and another young bullock shalt thou take for a sin offering.